mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

   #### 3.8 Getting Microflow Stack Trace (Optional)

-Use this action to create custom logging / entities and identify in what microflow the action was triggered.
+Use this action to create custom logging/entities and identify in what microflow the action was triggered.

   #### 3.9 Changing the Module Layout (Optional)